softprops/aws-credential-rotary/README.md

 ### Specifying IAM username

-When the IAM associated with for the credentials to be rotated is not the same as the IAM user used to rotate credentials you can specify an `iam-user-name` for disambiguating the two.
+When the IAM user associated with for the credentials to be rotated is not the same as the IAM user used to rotate credentials, you can specify an `iam-user-name` for disambiguating the two.

 ```diff
 name: Main